Jump toUpdate content

 The most common records are:

-- A record: Address record, it is mostly used to map domain names to the IPv4 address of a specific server
+- A record: Address record, mostly used to map domain names to the IPv4 address of a specific server

 - CNAME record: Canonical name record, an alias of one name to another.
 The DNS lookup will continue by looking up the new name.

-- TXT record: Text record, it is often used to carry machine-readable data such as information for automated domain validation.
+- TXT record: Text record, often used to carry machine-readable data such as information for automated domain validation.

 Reverse DNS (rDNS) allows you to resolve from an IP address to a Fully Qualified Domain Name (FQDN).
 A FQDN consists of a complete address for a website, computer, server or similar entity that exists on the Internet.
 Reverse DNS is the exact opposite of the classic use of DNS, which associates domain names to IP addresses.
 Here, it operates by creating a reverse DNS zone in which DNS PTR records (for Pointer Record) will be configured.
 Reverse DNS can be helpful when sending emails from your server.
 Indeed, many mail servers on the Internet are configured to reject incoming mail from any IP address that does not have reverse DNS.
 For those who manage their own mail server, reverse DNS must exist for the IP address from which the outgoing email is sent.